Encoding classical information into quantum resources: Main results

-Now, we have the following upper-bound for the number of messages $M$ that can be encoded in resources erased by arbitrary resource destroying map $\D$. \begin{lem}[Single-shot upper-bound] The number of messages $M(\rho,\epsilon)$ that can be encoded into resources of a quantum state $\rho$ destroyed by $\D$, for an average decoding error at most $\epsilon$, is upper-bounded by
+We have the following upper bound for the number of messages $M$ that can be encoded in resources erased by an arbitrary resource destroying map $\D$. \begin{restatable}[Single-shot upper bound]{lem}{lemmaone} The number of messages $M(\rho,\epsilon)$ that can be encoded into resources of a quantum state $\rho$ destroyed by $\D$, for an average decoding error at most $\epsilon$, is upper bounded as follows: